JasonYao3/120-years-of-Olympic-history/README.md

 # 120-years-of-Olympic-history: Project Overview
+- This project is about analyzing dataset of the 120 years of Olympic history (from 1896 - 2016) by using MySQL and Tableau.
-- Designed and transformed ~270k rows of data into 11 tables by following data normalization techniques.
+- Designed and transformed ~270k rows and 15 columns of data into 11 tables by following the data normalization techniques.
-- Wrote intermediate level queries: Subqueries, CTE and Views
+- Wrote intermediate level queries: Subqueries, CTE and Views.
-- This project is about analyzing the data of 120 years of Olympic history (from 1896 - 2016) by using MySQL and Python
+- Constructed a compelling story using tableau.

 ## Resources Used
 - MySQL Version:  8.0